How to write a clinical research resume

 Boston, MA.:Thomson Centerwatch.

 9. Travel — a lot of travel — is a fact of life for clinical research associates, so it can be good to show that you’re aware and willing to handle this job requirement on your resume.
-But don’t say you “love to travel” or you’ll come off as someone expecting their job to be an endless vacation.
+But don’t say you “love to travel”or you’ll come off as someone expecting their job to be an endless vacation.
 Traveling to clinical sites isn’t at all glamorous.
 So instead, write something like:

 international business travel.

 None of the above will guarantee your success in finding an entry-level clinical research job.
 Your resume is only one part of a comprehensive job-search strategy, but optimizing it using the essential goals of clinical research as an organizing principle will help you come across at your best.
-Good luck!

 Thank you.
 This is very helpful while I construct my resume for CRA positions.
 Because of this article I won’t place some irrelevant information in my resume that I would have normally placed in it to get a job that I have wanted.
 Thanks again.